New CDC guidance on Zika and sex

 And then there was the man who gave Zika to his female partner when he didn't even know that he had it, proving that even people with no symptoms can still be infectious.

-"I think that case is very important," said Dr. John Brooks, a medical epidemiologist with the Centers for Disease Control, "because it reminds us that even though it might be less common than transmission from a person with active signs of Zika, it can still occur."
+"I think that case is very important," said Dr. John Brooks, a medical epidemiologist with the CDC, "because it reminds us that even though it might be less common than transmission from a person with active signs of Zika, it can still occur."

-This is the fifth time the CDC has updated their Zika guidance for pregnancy and the fourth update on the prevention of sexual transmission since Zika became a public health concern, a sign of how quickly information about Zika and its long-term effects can change.
+This is the fifth time the CDC has updated its Zika guidance for pregnancy and the fourth update on the prevention of sexual transmission since Zika became a public health concern, a sign of how quickly information about Zika and its long-term effects can change.

 Zika is now widespread

-Zika is just starting to spread throughout Southeast Asia, and is spreading through local transmission in at least 60 countries and territories around the world, including the Miami-Dade area of Florida.
+Zika is just starting to spread throughout Southeast Asia and is spreading through local transmission in at least 60 countries and territories around the world, including the Miami-Dade area of Florida.

-The best advice to protect yourself and your sexual partner--don't travel to those areas.
+The best advice to protect yourself and your sexual partner: Don't travel to those areas.
 But if you both live there or must travel for work, protection from mosquito bites is a must.

 Unfortunately, if your protection fails, you'll probably never feel the bite that could give you Zika.
 That's because the female mosquito that transmits Zika, the aedes aegypti, is so small her nip is almost painless.